Cheeden/tp/docs/UserGuide.md

 `addplan INDEX pl/DATE|PLAN`

 * Adds a lesson plan to the student at the specified `INDEX`.
-* Each new entry will be added to the student’s lesson plan list.
+* Each new entry will be added to the student's lesson plan list.
 * Entries can later be viewed with the `viewlessons` command.
+* You can use `\n` to add line breaks in your lesson plan for better organization.

 > **Tip:**
 > Use the `addplan` command to schedule and keep track of upcoming lessons for each student.